Table of Contents

 - Real-time alerts and monitoring with optimized user experience

-- Create monitoring dashboard with a few clicks
+- Create a monitoring dashboard with a few clicks

 - Own +350 global nodes to measure accurate performance